Bonnie

 Life history

-At the time of Bonnie’s only sighting in 1989, he was immaculately white.
-He was therefore at least 12 to 16 years old.
+At the time of Bonnie’s only sighting in 1989, it was immaculately white.
+It was therefore at least 12 to 16 years old.

 A single sighting does not allow us to determine the sex or its summer range.
 In adulthood, there is a strong segregation between males and females.
 Females live in communities with their young, while males are often found in unisex herds.

-On June 22, 1989, during Bonnie’s only observation, he was in a small herd of 13 individuals, including five gray belugas.
-He kept his distance from the herd, wandering from place to place with no clear direction.
+On June 22, 1989, during Bonnie’s only observation, it was in a small herd of 13 individuals, including five gray belugas.
+It kept hits distance from the herd, wandering from place to place with no clear direction.

 Observations history in the Estuary